didacog/dr3dev-old/README.md

 # dr3dev - DRLMv3 Development, Testing &amp; Build Tool

+# DEPRECATED.
+THIS REPOSITORY IS DEPRECATED.
+TO TO THE OFFICIAL [DR3DEV](https://github.com/brainupdaters/dr3dev) REPOSITORY

 This is a complete development environment to start contributing to the DRLMv3 FOSS Project.

 Is pretended to be useful for people wanting to contribute to the DRLMv3 Project.
 With this tool